 Learning to relax may help improve some of your symptoms.
 Some continence clinics and support groups teach stress management.
 Your doctor or specialist nurse can tell you about relaxation classes in your area.

 Relaxation CDs are available from bookshops and some health shops.
-You can also download relaxation podcasts from the internet.
+You can also download apps to your mobile phone or tablet, or relaxation podcasts from the internet.

 Some people find that complementary therapies such as massage or yoga help them feel less stressed.
 For details of what is available in your area, call our cancer support specialists on 0808 808 00 00.